-We are committed to the election process as the only viable form of government in the modern world and are advocates for the establishment of democracy in all countries immediately and without exception.
-In other words, we aim to be exactly the type of website that is banned in authoritarian and totalitarian states – and we are proud of this fact.
+We are committed to the election process as the only viable form of government in the modern world and are advocates for the establishing democracy in all countries immediately and without exception.
+In other words, we aim to be exactly the type of website that is banned in dictatorships – and we are proud of this fact.

 Adrian Tawfik has run Democracy Chronicles since 2011.
 He received a B.A. from New School University and is based in New York City.
 Democracy Chronicles will feature his articles collected in World Citizen, a series of articles that will be concerned with all things democracy.

 Special Democracy Chronicles Thanks to…

 - Abdirahman Mohamed Dirye is a Somaliland activist who is based in Ethiopia.
 He is Democracy Chronicles’ Senior Editor for Africa.

 - augustin is an author and Minguo founder who writes for the Democracy Chronicles from Taiwan.

 - Michael Ossipoff writes for Democracy Chronicles from Miami, Florida.
 His focus includes election method reform and third party candidates.